 Review summary: Canon T6i vs Nikon D7000

-So what conclusions can be drawn?
+So what is the bottom line?
 Is the Canon T6i better than the Nikon D7000 or vice versa?
-The listing below highlights the relative strengths of the two models.
+Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24 vs 16.1MP) with a 22% higher linear resolution.